dimis40/Get-Friends-on-Facebook-Example-App-for-Facebook-REST-API-on-Node.js/Readme.md

 Project contents
 ----------------

+* getfriends.js - contains the node.js code used to call Facebook's API to retrieve and output list of friends

-* server.js - contains the node.js code used to retrieve and display the first 5 friends from Twitter
+* server.js - contains the node.js code used to setup http server and handle routes for OAuth and to get list of friends

+* oauth.js - contains the node.js code used to perform the steps needed to OAuth on Facebook and retrieve an access_token

+* index.html - contains html and some client-side JavaScript code that is first loaded when the application is run

 * styles.css - stylesheet used to format the outputted html

 * package.json - holds various metadata relevant to the project such as identifying dependencies